-Southern Cultures welcomes thoughtful submissions year-round on all things southern—from essays and articles to poetry, personal reminiscences, photo essays, interviews, and oral histories.
+Southern Cultures welcomes thoughtful submissions year-round on all things southern—from essays and articles to poetry, memoir, photo essays, features, and interviews & oral histories.

 We are not interested in work that venerates an old (or new) white South, promotes a southern nation, or pines for the days of the Confederacy.
 The plural “cultures” in our name is intentional and is meant to recognize a region of many peoples, histories, memories, and interpretations.

-We are especially interested in reader-friendly articles and essays that deal with southern topics in a broad and accessible manner, while retaining scholarly rigor.
+We are especially interested in reader-friendly essays and articles that deal with southern topics in a broad and accessible manner, while retaining scholarly rigor.

-Our shorter features, which typically run 8–14 pages (2,000–3,500 words) include: Upbeat Down South (music), Not Forgotten (personal reminiscences), Beyond Grits and Gravy (food), South Polls (surveys on contemporary trends), and Mason–Dixon Lines (poetry).
+Our shorter features, which typically run 8–14 pages (2,000–3,500 words), include: Upbeat Down South (music), Not Forgotten (personal reminiscences), Beyond Grits and Gravy (food), Southern Voices (interviews), South Polls (surveys on contemporary trends), and Mason–Dixon Lines (poetry).
 We do not accept unsolicited manuscripts for South Polls or Mason–Dixon Lines and regret that we are not currently accepting book reviews.

 Photo or art essay submissions should include 10–25 high resolution (at least 1.5 MB) images, along with a short introduction of 200–300 words and captions/identifying information for the images submitted.